 Upon successful completion of the Preliminary Examination, the Dissertation Committee is still required to meet regularly (minimum of once every six months) with the student to discuss progress and offer suggestions.
-Reports of these meetings should be distributed to the committee and filed in the student's folder.
+Reports of these meetings written by Major Professor and approved by Committee chair and the committee are still required.
+Approved reports are submitted to mipgrad@lsuhsc.edu and filed in the student's folder.